razetime/ngn-k-tutorial/pt4.md

 - EachBoth: Zip elements of two arrays with a function
 - Eachleft and Eachright: Zip each element in one argument with the whole other argument with a function.
 - Fold: Condense an array into a single value using a function.
-- Scan: fold but with intermediate values.
+- Scan: fold but outputs intermediate values as an array.

 ## Exercises
 1. `|` when used with a single argument, reverses an array.
 Instead, reverse an array with the usage of a single scan.